Pizza Bowl

 Key ingredients

-Pizza sauce – Use a low sugar marinara or pizza sauce.
+Pizza sauce: Use a low sugar marinara or pizza sauce.
 Rao’s and Yo Mama’s are both reliable low carb options.
-You can also make a batch of homemade keto pizza sauce and keep it in the fridge for quick meals like this.
+I keep a jar in the fridge at all times specifically for quick meals like this.

-Cheese – Shredded mozzarella gives you the best melt and stretch.
+Cheese: Shredded mozzarella gives you the best melt and stretch.
 A blend of mozzarella and provolone works well too.
-For a richer bowl, try adding a tablespoon of ricotta underneath the mozzarella before microwaving.
+I’ve started adding a tablespoon of ricotta underneath the mozzarella before microwaving, and it creates this creamy layer at the bottom that I actually prefer now.

 Youtube